Lucrezia Borgia

-Her family arranged several marriages for her that advanced their own political position including Giovanni Sforza, Lord of Pesaro and Gradara, Count of Cotignola; Alfonso of Aragon, Duke of Bisceglie and Prince of Salerno; and Alfonso I d'Este, Duke of Ferrara.
-Tradition has it that Alfonso of Aragon was an illegitimate son of the King of Naples and that her brother Cesare Borgia may have had him murdered after his political value waned.
+Her family arranged several marriages for her that advanced their own political position, including to Giovanni Sforza, Lord of Pesaro and Gradara, Count of Cotignola; Alfonso of Aragon, Duke of Bisceglie and Prince of Salerno; and Alfonso I d'Este, Duke of Ferrara.
+Alfonso of Aragon was an illegitimate son of the King of Naples, and tradition has it that Lucrezia's brother Cesare may have had him murdered after his political value waned.

-Rumors about her and her family cast Lucrezia as a femme fatale, a role in which she has been portrayed in many artworks, novels and films.
+Notorious tales about her family have cast Lucrezia as a femme fatale, a controversial role in which she has been portrayed in many artworks, novels, and films.

 Early life

-Lucrezia Borgia was born on 18 April 1480 at Subiaco, near Rome.
-Her mother was Vannozza dei Cattanei, one of the mistresses of Lucrezia's father, Cardinal Rodrigo de Borgia (later Pope Alexander VI).
-During her early life, Lucrezia Borgia's education was entrusted to Adriana Orsini de Milan, a close confidant of her father.
-Her education would primarily take place in the Piazza Pizzo de Merlo, a building adjacent to her father's residence.
-Unlike most educated women of her time, for whom convents were the primary source for knowledge, her education came from within the sphere of intellectuals in the court and close relatives, and it included a solid grounding in the Humanities, which the Catholic Church was reviving at the time.
-She was a thoroughly accomplished princess, fluent in Spanish, Catalan, Italian, and French, which prepared her for advantageous marriage to any European monarch or prince, and literate in both Latin and Greek.
-She would also become proficient in the lute, poetry, and oration.
-The biggest testament to her intelligence is her capability in administration, as later on in life she took care of Vatican City correspondence and governance of Ferrara.
+Lucrezia Borgia was born on 18 April 1480 at Subiaco, a town near Rome.
+Her mother was Vannozza dei Cattanei, a mistress of her father, Cardinal Rodrigo de Borgia (later Pope Alexander VI).
+She had three full siblings: Cesare Borgia, Giovanni Borgia, and Gioffre Borgia, although Gioffre's paternity was later contested.
+Lucrezia's father acknowledged her as his child, and consulted an astrologer after her birth, who foretold a remarkable future.
+During her early life, Lucrezia's education was entrusted to Carlo Canale and then to Adriana Orsini de Milan.
+Orsini was a confidant of Lucrezia's father and was his first cousin.

+Lucrezia's education would primarily take place in the Palazzo Pizzo de Merlo, a building adjacent to her father's residence.
+Unlike most educated women of her time, for whom convents were the primary source for knowledge, Lucrezia's humanist education came from within the sphere of intellectuals in the court and close relatives, and it included a solid grounding in the Humanities, which the Catholic Church was reviving at the time.
+She was fluent in Spanish, Catalan, Italian, and French, and literate in both Latin and Greek.
+She would also become proficient in poetry and oration, and could play the lute and zither, embroider and dance.
+The biggest testament to her intelligence is her ability in administration, as later on in life, she took care of Vatican City correspondence and governance of Ferrara.